Jajoo/CreepyNotePad/README.md

 # CreepyNotePad
-Opens up notepad and types a message
+Opens up notepad and types a message.
+W10